Developing a rich pipeline of candidates with our most advanced product candidate entering IND-enabling development

 for use in transplants to treat blood cancers with superior results.

 Hu-PHEC-based technology presents a number of important advantages compared to other existing and

 developing technologies.
-Most of these advantages are rooted in the fact that Hu-PHEC are a
+Most of these advantages are rooted in the fact that Hu-PHECs are a

 naturally occurring cell type found in adult and postnatal mammalian tissues.
 They can easily be

 isolated and do not require “heavy” manipulation before use.
-Hu-PHEC are “healthy” because they do
+Hu-PHECs are “healthy” because they do

 not accumulate blood cancer-related mutations and/or chromosomal rearrangements, making them a

 perfect candidate for autologous (patient-specific) BM/HSC transplantations.
-In addition, Hu-PHEC
+In addition, Hu-PHECs

 can be propagated in vitro, allowing the introduction of therapeutic genes and gene modifications